boyergv/CSE6250-Big-Data-Analytics-for-Healthcare/README.md

 # CSE6250
-back up for CSE6250 at Gatech Tech
+back up for CSE6250 at Georgia Tech